 An Unknown User is an email address that does not exist.
 This is determined after our MTA (Mail Transfer Agent) attempts to deliver a message but receives a 550 ‘User does not Exist’ error code from the receiving MUA (Mail User Agent).
 This is defined in the Revinate product as a Hard Bounce and is suppressed from future sends.
-It is best practice to remove all Hard Bounce messages from a database to ensure that the user does not accidentally reintroduce these users back into a future marketing campaign.

 The Risks of Sending to Unknown Users: